wismh/wind-engine/docs/sdd.md

-Not covered by a dedicated `engine_tests` case: same real-HWND/real-drag boundary as the rest of this section (§12.3) — `world.flush_events()`'s ordering relative to a mid-`poll_events()` reentrant call isn't something a headless test can exercise. **Not yet confirmed against a real drag with live gameplay** (unlike every other Win32-only fix in this section, which `td-over` validated by hand before this was merged) — held on a feature branch pending exactly that: `td-over` dragging the overlay while waves/enemies are live, watching for correct real-time advancement, no burst catch-up, and no corrupted/dropped-event side effects elsewhere in the same session.
+Not covered by a dedicated `engine_tests` case: same real-HWND/real-drag boundary as the rest of this section (§12.3) — `world.flush_events()`'s ordering relative to a mid-`poll_events()` reentrant call isn't something a headless test can exercise. **Merged to `main` on `td-over`'s explicit request, ahead of the live-gameplay confirmation every other Win32-only fix in this section got before merging** — the reasoning above (flush/poll omission, shared `loop_last`/`FixedStepClock`) is believed correct but, unlike the rest of §21.7, has not yet been watched working against a real drag with waves/enemies live.
+If `td-over` hits dropped events, corrupted state, or burst catch-up after dragging with this merged, that is the first place to look.

 **Primary window's own `WindowSize` had no equivalent backfill.** The paragraph above fixes a *secondary* window's missing `WindowSizes` entry; the primary window had the same class of bug for